Skip to content

 How do you analyze competitors for messaging differentiation?

-Map competitors' positioning statements, value propositions, and key messages to identify white space opportunities.
-Analyze their website messaging, sales materials, and content to understand market positioning.
-Look for problems they don't solve, audiences they ignore, or competitive differentiation gaps you can claim.
+Map competitors' positioning statements, value propositions, and key messages side by side to identify white space opportunities your team can credibly claim.
+Analyze their website messaging, sales materials, and content to understand how the market has already been carved up.
+Look for problems they don't solve, audiences they've decided aren't worth the trouble, or differentiation gaps you can move into before they notice.

 What is competitive positioning in B2B marketing?

 Competitive positioning defines how prospects perceive your solution relative to alternatives in ways that matter to your target audience.
-It's not just being different, it's being different in defendable ways based on unique methodology, proven outcomes, or market focus that creates competitive moats competitors can't easily replicate.
+Being different isn't enough.
+You need to be different in defensible ways, built on unique methodology, proven outcomes, or market focus that creates competitive moats deep enough that a competitor can't fill them by updating a landing page and repricing their tier two plan.

 How do you create differentiated messaging under competitive pressure?

-Focus on unique methodology rather than copyable features, highlight specific client outcomes competitors can't claim, position against status quo or alternative solutions.
-Emphasize your combination of capabilities, experience, and market focus that creates defendable advantage.
+Focus on unique methodology rather than copyable features, highlight specific client outcomes competitors can't honestly claim, and position against the status quo or alternative solutions your buyers are actually considering rather than the competitor you're obsessed with.
+Emphasize your combination of capabilities, experience, and market focus that creates defensible advantage across the full buying committee.
 When competitors copy and budgets tighten, clarity is the only advantage.

 How do you handle messaging when competitors copy your positioning?